ST. LOUIS (USBWA) – Oklahoma guard Trae Young

 Norlander writes of the Norman, Okla., product: "Oklahoma's

-Arizona's DeAndre Ayton.
-In the past week Young averaged 30.0
+DeAndre Ayton.
+In the past week Young averaged 30.0 points, 9.0

-going to wind up looking like a misfire by evaluators, but an
+to wind up looking like a misfire by evaluators, but an understandable

-understandable one.
-Young has rapidly developed his game in the
+one.
+Young has rapidly developed his game in the past 18 months.

-past 18 months.
-He was always a good prospect, but now he's on
+He was always a good prospect, but now he's on the precipice, already,

-The last time a freshman led college hoops in scoring at the end
+last time a freshman led college hoops in scoring at the end of

-of November?
+November?
 You might have a hard time guessing it correctly.
+In fact

-In fact it was Indiana's Eric Gordon, who did it a decade ago.
+it was Indiana's Eric Gordon, who did it a decade ago.
+Even more

-Even more impressively, Young's able to put up big numbers but
+impressively, Young's able to put up big numbers but is also getting

-USBWA has chosen a national freshman of the year since the 1988-89
+The USBWA has chosen a national freshman of the year since the

-season when LSU's Chris Jackson was the recipient.
-Last season,
+1988-89 season when LSU's Chris Jackson was the recipient.
+Last

 Tisdale Award.
 Other notable previous winners of the national freshman